DataDog/hiring-engineers/answers/4_collecting_apm_data.md

 ![Alt text](../images/4_dashboard.png?raw=true "Dashboard with both APM and Infrastructure Metrics")

-Dashboard [Link](https://p.datadoghq.com/sb/2e47b5f5a-afe1712cab4cc351692f099418799c25) (This won't show any data because most of the time, the whole system is down.)
+[Link to dashboard](https://p.datadoghq.com/sb/2e47b5f5a-afe1712cab4cc351692f099418799c25) (This won't show any data because the VM is turned off.)

 ### Service versus Resource
-A service is a set of processes that do the same job.
+A **Service** is a set of processes that do the same job.
 For instance, a simple web application may consist of two services: A single webapp service and a single database service.

-A Resource is a particular action for a service.
+A **Resource** is a particular action for a service.
 For a web application: some examples might be a canonical URL, such as /user/home or a handler function like web.user.home (often referred to as “routes” in MVC frameworks).
 For a SQL database: a resource is the query itself, such as SELECT * FROM users WHERE id = ?.

 For more information, check the guide [here](https://docs.datadoghq.com/tracing/visualization/).